give the "Now Long Discontinued" ICOM IC-756 PRO II (2)

 Pre-Amp Kicks Out on MW Band / Poor LW (and below) Sensitivity....

-Many already know this from older and even the latest Icom offering in the "receiver" area, and sadly the trend continues....the pre-amp does not operate in on signals below 1600 khz.
+Many already know this from older and even this Icom offering in the "receiver" area, and sadly the trend continues....the pre-amp does not operate in on signals below 1600 kHz.
 I don't really see a point here, as in the area that is left in the MW band that we are able to tune with the preamp active, that is 1600 to 1700 khz area, it works great without any ill effects that I can tell even with Pre-Amp 2 in use.
 I'm no MW expert, but it seems that the area that lacks the pre-amp, sensitivity is lacking big time.
 This will not be the set for MW Dx'ers, unless some can come up with a mod to allow operation of the preamps in the MW section ???

 And also because of this, LW (and below) sensitivity is not good at all when you compare it against the NRD-545.
 The JRC blows the ICOM into the next planet in this area.